unicode-org/message-format-wg/spec/errors.md

 An **_<dfn>Unsupported Statement</dfn>_** error occurs when a message includes a _reserved statement_.

 > For example, attempting to format this message
-> would always result in an _Unsupported Statement_ error:
+> would result in an _Unsupported Statement_ error:
 >
 > ```
 > .some {|horse|}